-- The student's DMMP will indicate a threshold high sensor reading which may require action.
-This could include checking a confirmatory meter glucose, encouraging water intake, administering an insulin correction dose, and/or checking for urine ketones.
-Check the student's blood glucose with a meter if their symptoms do not match the CGM. - The student may require additional insulin if ketones are present. - If ketones are present in a student who uses an insulin pump, give the correction insulin by injection only and alert the student's family, and, if the family is not available, the student's diabetes care team.6 Ketones may be an indication of a pump site issue.
-Please note, students using hybrid closed loop systems may need their insulin pump settings changed to "manual mode" for one to two hours after the injection is administered to prevent over-correction.
+- The student's DMMP will indicate a thresh- old high sensor reading which may require action.
+This could include checking a confirmatory blood glucose measurement, encouraging water in- take, administering an insulin correction dose, and/or checking for urine ketones.
+Check the student's blood glucose with a meter if their symptoms do not match the CGM. - The student may require additional insulin if ketones are present. - If ketones are present in a student who uses an insulin pump, give the correction in- sulin by injection only and alert the student's family, and, if the family is not available, the student's diabetes health care provider.6 Ketones may be an indication of a pump site issue.
+Please note, students using hybrid closed loop systems may need their insulin pump settings changed to "manual mode" for three to four hours after the injection is administered to prevent overcorrection.